alon-pilosoph/captains-log/README.md

 # Captain's Log
-> An adaptation of a solo role-playing game built in Flask.
+> An adaptation of a solo role-playing game, built in Flask.
 > Live demo [here](https://captains-log-rpg.herokuapp.com/).

 ## Table of Contents